 Shop Off the Calories

-I would be remiss to not share how I worked off all of those calories!
+I would be remiss to not share how I worked off all of those calories – I mean, we are on a culinary getaway afterall, right?!?
 Bay St. Louis has spectacular local shops that provided just the right motivation for a nice calorie-burning walking tour of Old Town Bay St. Louis.
 I visited local antique stores like Magnolia Antiques and Antique Maison.
 I found the cutest gift shop, Bay Life Gifts, where I bought a few coastal items.
 I loved the boutiques and all of the art galleries that make up this cute little Mayberry-ish place.

 With my calories adequately burned away (yeah, right), I strolled over to the Mockingbird Cafe to finish my tour.
 Fresh salads, in house baker, and knowledgable baristas anchor this community centerpiece.
 I snacked on a fresh Rosemary honey biscuit, that was so simple, yet inventive.
 This, I think describes the place, perfectly.
 They use whole and local ingredients, so you get real food, made fresh.
 Coffee is locally roasted Coast Roast beans and (as a coffee snob) their espresso and lattes can be judged against any big city cafe.
 They even have local craft beer on tap and host frequent after hours events.
 The Mockingbird Cafe is THE local hangout.
 I seriously scanned the room and spotted artists, a local shop owner, college students, a couple of retirees, and a lady out on an afternoon run.
 It’s a place for everyone.